 Serving in Kosovo

 Learn more about the Volunteer experience in Kosovo: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

-Peace Corps Kosovo can accommodate couples serving in different sectors (English Education and Community Organizational Development combination).
-On very limited occasions, a couple where both are serving in English Education can be accommodated.
+Peace Corps Kosovo can accommodate couples (male-female) serving in different sectors (English Education and Community Organizational Development combination).
+Under special circumstances, a couple where both are serving in TEFL or COD might be able to be accommodated.
 During Pre-Service Training, couples are offered the option to either live together or live separately.
 Living separately during training can assist with quicker language acquisition and cultural integration.

-Couples (male-female) are generally well regarded and treated with respect.
+Couples are generally well regarded and treated with respect.
 They typically encounter fewer integration issues because marriage between a man and a woman is a common convention.
-Couples live with a host family for at least 9 months of their service.
+Couples live with a host family for at least 9 months of their service (if COVID conditions permit).
 They may be extended a bit more privacy in the household.